Here are 3 suggestions which can make a difference when the time comes.

 At any age, it can be valuable to have a power of attorney and enduring guardianship documents set up through a solicitor or lawyer – after all, you never know what circumstances life may send your way requiring others to take care of you or your finances.

-For some aging relatives, the need to rely on these documents may be inevitable, for example, when physical infirmity prevents the ability to go to a bank to manage their own finances or prevents them from making an informed decision about their own care or lifestyle.
+For some ageing relatives, the need to rely on these documents may be inevitable, for example, when physical infirmity prevents the ability to go to a bank to manage their own finances or prevents them from making an informed decision about their own care or lifestyle.

 This is a trust relationship and requires your relatives to consider carefully who they want to rely on.
 It requires their informed consent in creating too, which can create challenges if left too late.
 For example, it may be near impossible for a patient suffering from mental deterioration to provide any sort of informed consent to a power of attorney or changes to their finances.
-Establishing these sorts of documents before problems arise can protect both aging relatives and their family members from being unable to help later.
+Establishing these sorts of documents before problems arise can protect both ageing relatives and their family members from being unable to help later.

 3. Establishing clear records of finances and assets

-Finances and assets are a sensitive topic, so it may not be one your parents or other aging relatives wish to discuss with you.
+Finances and assets are a sensitive topic, so it may not be one your parents or other ageing relatives wish to discuss with you.
 This is understandable – but you can still help them plan ahead by encouraging them to set up clear records of what assets or debts they have and where their finances are, as well as contact details for institutions they use along with financial advisers, accountants, lawyers and other specialists.

 If they do have existing relationships with specialists such as those previously mentioned, these specialists will generally already have clear documentation for them and can assist with setting up arrangements for you to be aware of or even access when and if the time comes.